Fall is absolutely my favorite season, but I hadn’t really decorated for fall until the past couple of years.

 Apples aren’t technically free, but we buy them to eat every week anyway.
 So they’re not coming out of the decorating budget!

 You guys may have noticed I have a thing for decorating with wine corks.
-Again, not technically free, but we drink wine anyway, so we just keep the corks to use for future projects.
+Again, not technically free, but we drink wine anyway, so we just keep the corks to use for future projects like this cork initial.
 (And our neighbors keep them for me, too!)

 I’m excited I found ways to decorate for fall without breaking the bank.
 You can see our full fall home tour here.